 Life sciences companies often find themselves the target of securities fraud litigation or investigations, and our experienced, interdisciplinary team has a strong record of achieving favorable results when these challenges arise.
 We defend companies and their management and boards of directors in securities fraud class actions and shareholder derivative suits, counsel leadership through regulatory investigations, and advise on related governance issues.
-Our practitioners regularly handle matters in jurisdictions across the United States and before the Securities and Exchange Commission (SEC) and other regulatory agencies.
+Our practitioners regularly handle matters in federal and state jurisdictions across the United States and before the Securities and Exchange Commission (SEC) and other regulatory agencies.
 The firm also has unmatched experience representing pharmaceutical and medical device companies in matters related to all other aspects of their business, bringing a deep understanding of clinical trials, the FDA approval process, and other crucial concerns when counseling clients on securities issues.

-We have successfully defended clients in many federal securities fraud class action suits, derivative suits, and SEC investigations related to disclosures surrounding the progress of clinical trials, the FDA approval process, and the safety and efficacy of their products.
+We have successfully defended clients in many securities fraud class action suits, derivative suits, and SEC investigations related to disclosures surrounding the progress of clinical trials, the FDA approval process, and the safety and efficacy of their products.
 Our recent experience includes:

 - DISTRICT COURT VICTORY IN SHAREHOLDER CLASS ACTION

-The dismissal of all claims against a biopharmaceutical company and its officers in a shareholder class action lawsuit alleging securities fraud in the District of Massachusetts.
+Dismissal of all claims against a biopharmaceutical company and its officers in a shareholder class action alleging securities fraud in the District of Massachusetts.
 We successfully refuted claims that the company and its executives misled investors about possible FDA approval of a cancer drug, with the judge concluding, “It is difficult to determine how defendants could have more explicitly warned the public about the uncertainty of its timing estimates or what language would have satisfied plaintiff.”

 - DISTRICT AND APPELLATE COURT VICTORY IN SHAREHOLDER CLASS ACTION AND SUCCESSFUL CONCLUSION OF SEC INVESTIGATION